Zorz42/Terralistic/README.md

 - clang
 - git

-SDL2 will be installed by build.py.
+SFML will be installed by build.py.

 If you want to edit code use:
 - Windows: CLion